BrandonWilliamBridges/WikiWarningLayer/README.md

 This connection may be a single directive or a chat bot crafted by specialists in the fields.
 Ex.
 Specialists from the American Heart Association develop a chat bot that is activated when the word heart attack is searched for via SMS, Web, Facebook, Etc.

+Initially, this system connects to wikipedia to retrieve informnation about topics and format them into a text message.